How Your Choices at Home Can Affect Safety on The Job Safety Talk

 There are many choices we make at home that can have major effects at work.
 Whether it is safety-related or lifestyle choices, many of these choices have repercussions that carry over from home into the workplace.
-It is important to realize how closely connected our personal and professional lives are.
+It is important to realize how closely connected our personal and professional can be.

 There are choices you make at home that can lead to safety issues on the job.
 For example, you go out with your friends to a late Sunday night football game.
 You choose to go to the bar with your buddies afterwards and drink until 1AM knowing you have to be up at 4AM to go to work.
 You make it into work on time, but you still are feeling the effects of alcohol and you are very fatigued.
 You are now putting everyone and the company at a risk for an injury or some type of loss.